Nutty

 That said, just because anyone can apply for a joint mortgage, that doesn’t mean you’ll definitely be able to get one.

 Second, we hate to break it to you, but if you or someone you’re applying with is above a certain age, you’re probably going to struggle to get approved for a joint mortgage.
-We know, we know, age is just a number.
-But unfortunately, lenders have maximum age limits (normally between 70 and 75) because, at this point, you’re likely to retire.
+We know age is just a number.
+But unfortunately, lenders have maximum age limits (normally between 70 and 75) because, at this point, you’re likely to retire and won't have a salary to pay the mortgage.

 Basically, you’ll want to make sure that everyone you’re applying with is going to be below your lender’s age limit by the time your mortgage finishes to give yourself the best possible chance of getting approved.

 This doesn’t necessarily mean abandoning the idea of getting a mortgage with someone older completely.
 You could just take out a shorter mortgage so that it’s finished before anyone passes the age limit.
-Or, if a parent or grandparent is trying to help you get on the property ladder, you could look at making them a guarantor instead, which is where they help you get a mortgage by agreeing to be responsible for making the monthly repayments if you can’t.
-We’ll look at that a bit closer in a bit.
+Or, if a parent or grandparent is trying to help you get on the property ladder, you could look at making them a guarantor instead, which is where they help you get a mortgage by agreeing to be responsible for making the monthly repayments if you can’t (explained below).

 How much can you borrow with a joint mortgage?